timo/zasim/docs/tutorial/coding_simple_ca.rst

 controls how many lines are to be stored in the display.
 For interactive console use, 1 is a good value, because otherwise, after each step, the `LinearConsolePainter` would print out its complete data.

+Each call to sim.step will afterwards run the step function on the configuration and signal all connected displays - in this case just the `display`.
+Since we supplied the default value for `LinearConsolePainter` while constructing it, it has `connect` and `auto_output` set to true.
+The `connect` parameter tells the display to directly connect to the `~zasim.simulator.Simulator.changed` and `~zasim.simulator.Simulator.updated` signals of the simulator.
+The other tells the display to output its data after every change.